BlindBird993/Space-Shooter/README.md

 SpaceShip would be removed from a scene if his life and armor equal or smaller than zero.

 Creating model of spaceship with help from Bjørn-Richard Pedersen.
-I am very sorry for messy code I had have enough time to fix all the small issues.
+I am very sorry for messy code I had not have enough time to fix all the small issues.
 Here lies whole files and last compiled version and binaries of game is SpaceShooter.7z https://www.dropbox.com/sh/tt0iyggdgufijgk/AAC_lTR-ozYOv1b3ALZ8BUEva?dl=0